Nonradial oscillations of stratified neutron stars with solid crusts: Mode characterization and tidal resonances in coalescing binaries: Tidal resonance kinetics and orbital energy transfer

 Remember that $q^{\alpha}$ is the amplitude of an oscillation mode and $\Delta s_{ab}$ is the Lagrangian perturbation of the strain tensor; cf.~Eq.~\eqref{eq:strain}.
 The prefactor $\sqrt{2}$ accounts for contributions from both $m = 2$ and $m = -2$ components.
 For perturbations with $\ell = |m| = 2$, this expression takes the explicit form

 Remember again that $T_1$ and $T_2$ are the radial and tangential tractions, defined in Eq.~\eqref{eq:tractions}; $V$ arises in the angular components of the displacement vector, defined in Eq.~\eqref{eq:displacement_vector}; $\lambda$ is a background metric function; and $\mu$ the shear modulus.
-We note that our expression for the strain differs from that in Ref.~\cite{Passamonti:2020fur}, Eq.~(58), although the source of this discrepancy is not yet understood.
+We note that our expression for the strain differs from that in Ref.\cite{Passamonti:2020fur} (Eq.(58)), although the source of this discrepancy is not yet understood.
 For reference, we have made a Mathematica notebook with our derivation available online~\cite{von_Mises}.

 In \cref{fig:von_Mises}, we illustrate the strain amplitude for different oscillation modes of the canonical model.
 Since the $f$-mode does not undergo resonance, and the $s_1$- and $s_2$-modes reach the resonance point very close to merger, we present the results for these high-frequency modes at the amplitude $|q^{\alpha}|$ corresponding to the orbital phase at which the $g_1$-mode is in resonance.
 In contrast, the results for the low-frequency modes ($g_1$-, $g_2$-, and $i$-modes) are shown at their respective resonance points, with amplitudes evaluated at resonance.
 Except the $i$-mode, a general feature is that the strain is largest along the direction to the companion ($\theta=90^{\circ}$) compared to other $\theta$ values.
-Owing to the linear nature of the problem, the strain amplitude at any other orbital phase can be obtained by rescaling with the value of $|q^{\alpha}|$ provided in \cref{fig:resonance_amplitude}.
+Owing to the linear nature of the problem, the strain amplitude at any other orbital phase can be obtained by rescaling with the value of $|q^{\alpha}|$ provided in \cref{fig:resonance_amplitude}. \reply{The time before merger is related to the frequency of GW as